dharambirsinghsidhu/deepfake_detector/README.md

-# A CNN and Entropy-Based Hybrid Model for Robust Deepfake Detection
+# EntropyVision: A CNN and Entropy-Based Hybrid Model for Robust Deepfake Detection

 <br>